bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ## MagenicMetrics.Filters.MetricDetailsAttribute

- This class defines a filter for setting the object to be serialized into [MagenicMetrics.IMetric.Details].
+ This class defines a filter for setting the object to be serialized into [MagenicMetrics.IMetric.Details](#MagenicMetrics.IMetric.Details).

 `System.Attribute``Microsoft.AspNetCore.Mvc.Filters.IActionFilter`